 Breaking into foreign markets is a considerable undertaking.
-But partnering working with an experienced global expansion partner organization like Velocity Global affords a quick, compliant expansion to capitalize on new opportunities in Germany.
+But working with an experienced global expansion partner organization like Velocity Global affords a quick, compliant expansion to capitalize on new opportunities in Germany.
 Velocity Global’s International PEO (Professional Employer Organization) solution streamlines global expansion and, as your Employer of Record, oversees your risk mitigation, payroll, and compliance concerns, so stay focused on moving the needle.

 International PEO provides the maximum flexibility your firm needs to pursue short-term projects, hire a single employee, or build a brand-new team abroad.
 When compared to entity establishment, your firm saves up to 60% and begins operating in Germany 90% faster.